Woodi-dev/Among-Us-Love-Couple-Mod/README.md

 Check out Love Couple Mod on CurseForge: <a href="https://www.curseforge.com/among-us/mods/sheriff-mod">https://www.curseforge.com/among-us/mods/sheriff-mod</a>
 <h2>Q&A</h2>
 <p><b>How is the Love Couple determined?</b></br>
 There are two types of Love Couples.
-With a probability of 66.6% the pair consists of two Crewmates.</br> The second type comes with a chance of 33.3% which pairs an Impostor and a Crewmate.</p>
+With a probability of 66.6% the pair consists of two Crewmates.</br> The second type comes with a chance of 33.3% which pairs an Impostor with a Crewmate.</p>
 <p><b>What does happen in this situation (Imposter + Crewmate, Impostor, Crewmate)?</b></br>
 The game does <b>not</b> end.
 Depending on the next kill the Love Couple or Impostors win</p>
 <p><b>Can you play Proximity Chat (Crewlink) with it?</b></br>